sericson0/nova_metrics/docs/source/tutorial.rst

 See the Inputs section (TODO figure out how to link sections) for details on inputs for each sheet.
 The template is set up to compare a home without any system, one with solar PV, and one with PV+storage.

-The only sheet we will change is to the API keys.
-The *pv_watts* and *reopt* keys are the same, and can be obtained from the `NREL Developer Network <https://developer.nrel.gov/signup/>.
+For this tutorial the only sheet we will change is to the API keys.

+* The *pv_watts* and *reopt* keys are the same, and can be obtained from the `NREL Developer Network <https://developer.nrel.gov/signup/>.
-The *urdb* key can be obtained `here <https://openei.org/services/api/signup/>.
+* The *urdb* key can be obtained `here <https://openei.org/services/api/signup/>.

-Call Functions
+Run Workflow
 ---------------
 Open a command line and change directories into the nova_metrics folder which contains the **workflow.py** Python script.
 Now type

 .. code-block::
 	python workflow.py <path to nova_tutorial folder>